 The cast featured Alexander Hanson as 'Sir Robert Chiltern', Rachael Stirling as 'Lady Chiltern', Samantha Bond as 'Mrs Cheveley' and Elliot Cowan as 'Lord Goring', with Charles Kay as 'The Earl of Caversham', Caroline Blakiston as 'Lady Markby' and Fiona Button as 'Mabel Chiltern'.
 Directed by Lindsay Posner with designs by Stephen Brimson Lewis, lighting by Peter Mumford, music by Matthew Scott and sound by Gareth Owen.

-Samantha Bond's recent West End theatre credits include Tom Stoppard's Arcadia (Duke of York's Theatre 2009), Oscar Wilde's A Woman of No Importance (Haymarket Theatre 2003) and William Shakespeare's Macbeth (Noel Coward Theatre 2002).
+Samantha Bond's recent West End theatre credits include Tom Stoppard's Arcadia (Duke of York's Theatre 2009), Oscar Wilde's A Woman of No Importance (Haymarket Theatre 2003), William Shakespeare's Macbeth (Noel Coward Theatre 2002), and Christopher Hampton's Les Liaisons Dangereuses (Ambassadors Theatre in 1987).

 "The career and wealth of Sir Robert Chiltern, Oscar Wilde's chief protagonist, is founded on the sale of a Cabinet secret to a financier...
 In the play, Chiltern appears to have got away with it until the scheming Mrs Cheveley arrives on the social scene and threatens to expose the guilt beneath the gilded career.
 It's surely not by chance that in Lindsay Posner's well-dressed, well-spoken revival, the walls of Chiltern's magnificent house are coated in blindingly bright gold leaf.
 Samantha Bond's siren Mrs Cheveley has dangerous adventuress etched in her sculpted face and blazingly hard eyes...
 There's lots of talk of power in this piece and those with the most are in possession of a secret that must be kept at a considerable price, or revealed at a terrible cost...
 The classily clipped and biting Bond, her gorgeous ball gowns and the golden set are the best reasons for seeing this play.
 There's a superb performance too from Elliot Cowan as the dandy Lord Goring, who pretends he thinks of little but his buttonhole but actually values truth and loyalty even more highly than his appearance.
 He's the ideal husband for Sir Robert's enchantingly unworldly sister Mabel...
 It says a great deal for Posner's production that the play proves to be less an epigrammatic firework party and more a tragedy masquerading as a glittering comedy."
 The Mail on Sunday